7 Common Website Speed Test Warnings and How to Fix Them

 Eliminate render blocking

-Copy file URLs one by one and go back to WordPress dashboard.
+Copy file URLs one by one and go back to the WordPress dashboard.
 Visit Performance > Minify section.

 eliminate render blocking w3 total cache

 Scroll down to JS minify settings.
-Find the first option ‘ Before </head>……….’ and Choose Non-blocking using defer from the embed type drop down box.
+Find the first option,’ Before </head>……….’ and Choose Non-blocking using defer from the embed type drop-down box.

 Save settings & Purge caches.